 Entrepreneurship and Small Business Resources

-The following organizations and resources are not the comprehensive list of resources for small businesses and entrepreneurs in the District, however, they are a place to start if you’re looking to launch or grow your own business to employ yourself and/or others.
+The following is not a comprehensive list of resources for small businesses and entrepreneurs in the District.
+However, it is a place to start if you’re looking to launch or grow your own business to employ yourself and/or others.